Phase Retrieval for Radar Waveform Design: Summary

 \section{Summary}

 There is a large body of literature on radar waveform design, including adapting existing waveforms for specialized tasks pertaining to detection, estimation, and tracking.
-Several non-AF-based waveform design techniques also exist (see \cite{he2012waveform} for a survey), in which the waveform is optimized to obey the specific SNR or sidelobe levels.
+Several non-AF-based waveform design techniques also exist (see \citep{he2012waveform} for a survey), in which the waveform is optimized to obey the specific SNR or sidelobe levels.
 However, modern agile radar systems require arbitrarily designing the transmit waveform to meet very specific AF performance requirements.
-Whereas prior works applied the classical Gerchberg-Saxton PR algorithm to Sussman's least-squares synthesis \cite{sussman1962least} of waveforms from their AFs, the convergence and recovery guarantees are inferior.
+Whereas prior works apply classical GSA to Sussman's least-squares synthesis \citep{sussman1962least} of waveforms from their AFs, their convergence and recovery guarantees are inferior.
 Hence, it is beneficial to investigate recent advances in PR for AF-based signal recovery.

 In this context, we analytically demonstrated that time/band-limited signals can be perfectly estimated (up to trivial ambiguities) from their (phaseless) AF.
 Our proposed trust-region gradient method estimated these signals under complete/incomplete and noisy/noiseless scenarios.
-We verified the recovery in polynomial time with sufficient accuracy for complete AF.
+We verified the recovery with sufficient accuracy for complete AF.
 In particular, our new spectral initialization method suggested substantial performance enhancement.

 In the case of incomplete data, whereas Proposition~\ref{prop:uniqueness} and Corollary~\ref{coro:time} suggested that full AF is not required to guarantee uniqueness, more work is required in future to better estimate the pulses from incomplete data.
 Numerical results indicate that signals with wider AFs may not be retrieved accurately in undersampled scenario.
 The initialization strategy employed may also be improved.
 The AF-based PR optimization problem is highly non-convex for which we use an alternating approach.
 Hence, the presence of saddle points and local minimum should be avoided.
 We fixed the algorithmic parameters through hit-and-trial but they may also be learned from the kind of signals.
 Finally, as we mentioned in the beginning, we remark that AF is not unique in definition.
 Therefore, generalization of this work to other more complex definitions will provide critical insights in apply PR theory to AF-based signal design.